Cycling – An Aerobic Exercise

 Cycling is an Aerobic Exercise

-Riding a bike at 5.5miles per hour, can burn as much as 225 calories for every half hour.
-That`s why some who want to loose weight refer to it as calorie cycling.
+Riding a bike at 5.5miles per hour can burn as much as 225 calories for every half hour.
+That`s why some who want to lose weight refer to it as calorie cycling.

 It is an aerobic exercise that requires the heart to beat harder to get the needed oxygen to major muscles in the legs.
 Nitric oxide, a blood compound that helps dilate blood vessels and keep them clear, has been shown to increase during exercise.
 This could be the body’s mechanism for conditioning the blood vessels in readiness to accommodate the larger volume of blood.
 All in all, cycling produces those conditions that help support a healthy cardiovascular system.